 Enter the high school from which you graduated.
-To begin, select the country where your school is located.

-U.S. Schools
+- U.S. Schools

-Select the United States option, and then select the state and county in which the school is located and the school name from the designated drop-down lists.
+- Select the United States option, and then select the state and county in which the school is located and the school name from the designated drop-down lists.
 Modify the name of the school if necessary.
 Enter the city and your year of graduation in the designated fields.

-Canadian Schools
+- Canadian Schools